elidasimangunsong/KPadikariwisesa/README.md

 # KPadikariwisesa
- This is made for practice with Digital Marketing topics, during practical work at PT Adikari Wisesa Indonesia.
+ This is made for practice with Digital Marketing topics, during job training at PT Adikari Wisesa Indonesia.